Yash Johar, The Man Who Made ‘Agneepath’ & became SRK’s Tom Uncle

 The situation on the sets was in tune with the film’s title.
 Yash Johar was diagnosed with cancer while he was shooting this film.
 He was in tremendous pain throughout the filming in New York but didn’t give up on the film.

-(This story is from The Quint’s archives and was first published on 6 September 2015 to mark Yash Johar’s birth anniversary.)
+(This story is from The Quint’s archives and was first published on 6 September 2015.
+It’s been republished to mark Yash Johar’s birth anniversary.)